rmjhynes/aws-master-pipeline/README.md

 The Terraform state bucket CloudFormation template is found in `/cloudformation` and should be created in the account in which you are deploying the `master-pipeline` to.
 This can be done manually in the console or using the script `deploy.sh`.

 ### Terraform State Configuration
-To initialise the s3 backend for the master-pipeline, run:
+To initialise the s3 backend for the `master-pipeline`, run:
-`terraform init -reconfigure -backend-config=backend.hcl`
+`terraform init -reconfigure -backend-config=backend.hcl` in `/master-pipeline`

 The s3 backend for the `pipelines-to-deploy` module is initialised in codebuild when it runs:
 `terraform init -backend-config="key=<pipeline-name>.tfstate"`